Controlling Markovianity with Chiral Giant Atoms

-Another striking feature of giant atoms is the possibility of engineering decoherence-free interactions between them upon the specific pattern of the coupling points to a waveguide~\cite{KockumPRL2018}.
+Another striking feature of giant atoms is the possibility of engineering dispersive decoherence-free interactions between them~\cite{KockumPRL2018}.
 Remarkably, even if the latter effect is inherently related to the phase differences associated to the displacements of the coupling points, it becomes prominent when the travel time of light between coupling points is small compared to the characteristic time scales of the emitters, \textit{i.e.}, in the \textit{Markovian} limit~\cite{KockumPRL2018,PhysRevResearch.2.043184}.

-In parallel to the relevance of memory effects, another important aspect concerns the potential to adjust the propagation direction of light between the nodes.
+In parallel to memory effects, another important aspect concerns the potential to adjust the propagation direction of light between the nodes.
 When scattered radiation displays a preferred direction, the interaction between emitters and light is defined as \textit{chiral} \cite{lodahl2017chiral}.
 Both theoretically \cite{RamosPRA2016} and very recently experimentally \cite{JoshiPRX2023} it has been shown that introducing light-matter couplings with an additional complex phase can induce a chiral behaviour in the radiation emitted by giant atoms.
 For a giant atom with two coupling points, cf.~Fig.~\ref{FigAnalogy}(a), the atomic emission is chiral whenever the phase difference between the couplings $\varphi_{c}$ does not vanish.
-In particular, when such a phase matches the optical length $\varphi_{\rm WG}$, the emission can become maximally chiral (that is, inhibited in either the forward or backward direction).
-Importantly, maximal chirality results from the right matching of the optical length and the phase difference of the giant atom's couplings~\cite{RamosPRA2016}.
+In particular, when such a phase matches the optical length $\varphi_{\rm WG}$, the emission can become maximally chiral~\cite{RamosPRA2016}.

 In this work, we bridge these two seemingly unrelated features of giant atoms, namely their \textit{chirality} and their \textit{(non-)Markovianity}.
-We find a simple recipe to make a giant atom enter the Markovian regime, even for non-negligible time delays, by tuning its chirality.
-Importantly, our result depends solely on the complex nature of the atom-light couplings.
-Our result contributes to the ongoing debate on whether an atom is deemed ``giant'' due to non-Markovianity or the non-local nature of the couplings.
-Our analysis emphasizes that the crucial factor lies in the non-locality of the couplings.
+We show how to make a giant atom enter the Markovian regime, even for non-negligible time delays, by tuning its chirality.
+Importantly, our result depends \textit{solely} on the complex nature of the atom-light couplings.
+This result definitely shows that the identifying feature of giant atoms is the non-locality of their couplings, rather than their non-Markovianity.